d0k/mappedfile/README.markdown

 *Note:* The `malloc` backend does not use memory-mapped files and is therefore substantially slower and may need more memory.

-How do I add MappedFile to my project?
+How do I add mapped_file to my project?
 --------------------------------------

 Just copy `mappedfile.c` and `mappedfile.h` to your source tree.